cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

       * Symptoms: cough, sore throat, shortness of breath, runny nose, etc.
       * Diseases: flu, cold, COVID-19, etc.
-      * Medications: Benegrip, cough medicine, etc.
+      * Medications: benegrip, cough medicine, etc.

 These search terms were assigned a version number, allowing us to track changes to any terms or subgroups over time and enabling future comparisons.